 Do you need an airlock on your secondary fermenter?

 Yes, as mentioned before, exposing your beer to the air isn’t something you want to do.
-Although your airlock may not see a lot of activity in terms of bubbles, it’s still going to be providing a vital air barrier which will stop air getting in and still allowing the slow build-up of CO2, and some other more unwanted gases, to escape safely,
+Although your airlock may not see a lot of activity in terms of bubbles, it’s still going to be providing a vital air barrier which will stop air from getting in and still allow the slow build-up of CO2, and some other more unwanted gases, to escape safely,

 Another option, of course, is to use a blow-off tube with one end just poking into your fermenter and the other in a container of sanitizer.
 As long as you block air getting in and allow gases to escape, you’ll minimize the risk to your beer.